carlosnunez09/carlosnunez/content/Posts/aboutme.md

 ---
 title: "About me"
 date: 2023-09-24

+author: "me"
 ---
-my name is Carlos Nunez; and I am a computer Scientist
+my name is Carlos Nunez; and I am a computer Scientist.